Choose another writer in this calendar:

 French-American novelist and playwright, whose works are connected to the tradition of (Roman Catholic) psychological realism and also show the influence of Edgar Allan Poe and the American regional style known as Southern gothic.
-Green's central subjects were self-destruction, religion, and sexuality.
+Julien Green's central subjects were self-destruction, religion, and sexuality.
 The stories were usually set in French provincial towns and depicted the lives of neurotic characters, who are tormented by their sensual greed, sins, and fears.
 Green preferred French to English as the language in which he published his works.
-From French writers Green was closest to Georges Bernanos and François Mauriac.
+Some critics have considered him to be closest to Georges Bernanos and François Mauriac from French writers.

 American parents of Scottish-Irish background.
-His grandfather Charled
+His grandfather Charles

 Green had settled in Southern States around 1830 and as a cotton

 merchant and owner of plantations, he earned a considerable fortune.

 Green, Julien's father, was a businessman and Secretary of the American